swc-project/website/docs/configuring-swc.md

 ## `inlineSourcesContent`

-If you want to make `swc` inline source map contents, you can set `inlineSourcesContent` to true.
+If you want to make `swc` store contents of files into sourcemap, you can set `inlineSourcesContent` to true.

 Example: